yanir75/Ex1_oop/README.md

 |**Calls_b**|		     |        | 412.6  | 170.1  |	71.5   |
 |**Calls_c**|		     |        | 420.8  | 157.2  |	64.7   |
 |**Calls_d**|		     |        | 408.3  | 168.3  |	66.8   |

-The buildings B1, and B2 can only ran calls_a because this is the only scenario with calls that are in the floor range of these buildings. (-2,10)
 ---
 ## Smart Elevator UML